If only they knew: watch the surprisingly nervous band who would become Pearl Jam play Black and Even Flow at their first ever show in Seattle.

 They played their first gig at Seattle’s Off Ramp Cafe on October 22nd, 1990, and luckily enough somebody had the sense to point a video camera in their direction.

-What I love about this is that, after only playing together for a few days, the band already had a righteous setlist.
+What I love about this is that, after only playing together for a few days, Pearl Jam already had a righteous setlist.
 Black and Even Flow were both later represented in their first LP Ten – clearly these fellas were onto something amazing right from the get go.

 Check out the footage below.

-Obviously take Youtube comments with a gigantic pinch of salt, but user mmriley had the following to say:
+Obviously take Youtube comments with a gigantic pinch of salt, but user mmriley had the following to say about the Pearl Jam show:

 “I was the one holding the camera here.
 Greg Beckett is sort of correct, the set list, date, and location are correct.
 This was before they were called anything (before Mookie Blaylock).”